 - ❖ In 2010, the pivotal report, "Lifting as We Climb" painted a stark picture of African American women and wealth, touting among key findings that: (1) Single African American women had a median wealth of \$100 v. \$41, 500 for white women; (2) almost half of single African American women had zero or negative wealth; and (3) only 33 percent of single black women were homeowners v.
-57 percent of single white women viii - ❖ A recent blog post in the Wall Street Journal identified that the most significant factors responsible for the persistent black/white wealth gap are homeownership and income levels.
-As many scholars have pointed out the subprime lending and foreclosure crisis caused a near wipe-out of African American homeownership and wealth building, but other factors including the racial imbalance in intergenerational wealth transfers, also play an important role."xviii by: Edna Kane-Williams AARP
+57 percent of single white women10 - ❖ A recent blog post in the Wall Street Journal identified that the most significant factors responsible for the persistent black/white wealth gap are homeownership and income levels.
+As many scholars have pointed out the subprime lending and foreclosure crisis caused a near wipe-out of African American homeownership and wealth building, but other factors including the racial imbalance in intergenerational wealth transfers, also play an important role."11